feral13/hello-world/README.md

 # hello-world
-This repository is for pracitising the GitHub Flow
+Hello, my name is Feral
+I'm from Indonesia
+I'm still learning how to code, and this is kind of the first time that I try to learn the GitHub Flow Still kind of lost tbh xd
+But everything takes time
+So yeah, see you soon!